danlhennessy/cka/applications.md

 ## Environment variables and secrets

-Apply env vars directly into the container, from a configmap, or draw from mounted volumes.
+Apply env vars / secrets directly into the container, from a configmap, or draw from mounted volumes.

 spec:
   containers: